auxmoney/OpentracingBundle-core/README.md

 respectively.

-`$operationName` ist the displayed name of the trace operation, `$options` is an associative array of tracing options; the main usage is
+`$operationName` is the displayed name of the trace operation, `$options` is an associative array of tracing options; the main usage is
 `$options['tags']`, which is an associative array of user defined tags (key value pairs).
 See the [documentation for starting spans](https://github.com/opentracing/opentracing-php#using-startspanoptions) for more information.